 Changes to physical distancing - Update 9 July 2020

-The Scottish Government has today provided an update on physical distancing.
-Two metres will be retained as the default physical distancing requirement in Scotland - however from 10 July, some areas of public transport can move to a 1m rule where strict conditions and mitigations are in place.
+On 9 July, The Scottish Government provided an update on physical distancing.
+Two metres will be retained as the default physical distancing requirement in Scotland - however from 10 July, some areas of public transport were able to move to a 1m rule where strict conditions and mitigations are in place.

 We have assessed the effect of a reduction in social distancing to 1m on our vessels.
 We have incorporated this into our fleet capacity in line with official guidelines.

-Moving to 1m is a significant change and will result in more capacity being released across our network - however, things won't go back to 'normal'.
-Although the number of passengers we can carry will increase, the capacity per vessel will still be limited.
+Moving to 1m is a significant change and resulted in more capacity being released across our network - however, are not back to 'normal'.
+Although the number of passengers we can carry increased, the capacity per vessel will still be limited.